Monorepos in JavaScript & TypeScript: A Practical Guide

 - run: pnpm install --frozen-lockfile

-- run: pnpm turbo build lint test --filter=...[origin/main]The --filter=...[origin/main] tells Turborepo to only run tasks for packages that have changed since origin/main.
-Combined with caching, this keeps CI fast even as the repo grows.
+- run: pnpm turbo build lint test --filter=...[origin/main]--filter=...[origin/main] tells Turborepo to only run tasks for packages that changed since origin/main.
+Combined with caching, this keeps CI fast as the repo grows.

-Code generators — Nx has scaffolding generators.
-They're convenient at first, but the generated code still needs to be maintained.
-A simple template directory and a shell script often work just as well.
+- Code generators — Nx has scaffolding generators, but the generated code still needs maintenance.
+A template directory and a shell script often work just as well.

 Common Pitfalls

 Circular dependencies.
-Package A depends on B, which depends on A. TypeScript will sometimes let this slide, but your build will eventually break in confusing ways.
-If you notice circular imports, extract the shared code into a third package.
+Package A depends on B, which depends on A. TypeScript may let this slide, but builds will break in confusing ways.
+Extract the shared code into a third package.

-The "everything depends on everything" package.
-It's tempting to throw all shared code into one @myorg/utils package.
-Over time, it becomes a dumping ground and every app depends on it.
+The catch-all utils package.
+It is tempting to put all shared code into one @myorg/utils package.
+Over time it becomes a dumping ground.
 Split by domain early: @myorg/date-utils, @myorg/validation, etc.

-Ignoring the dependency graph.
-If your build tasks don't declare their dependencies correctly in turbo.json (or equivalent), you'll get nondeterministic failures.
-Take the time to set up dependsOn properly.
+Incorrect dependency graph.
+If build tasks do not declare their dependencies correctly in turbo.json, we get nondeterministic failures.
+Set up dependsOn properly.

-- If you have a single project with no shared code, a monorepo adds overhead for zero benefit.
+- A single project with no shared code — a monorepo adds overhead for zero benefit.

-- If different projects have wildly different toolchains (say, a Go backend and a React frontend with nothing shared), separate repos are fine.
+- Projects with completely different toolchains (e.g. a Go backend and a React frontend with nothing shared) — separate repos are fine.

-- If your team doesn't have the bandwidth to maintain the tooling.
-A poorly maintained monorepo is worse than well-maintained polyrepos.
+- A team without bandwidth to maintain the tooling — a poorly maintained monorepo is worse than well-maintained polyrepos.

 mkdir my-monorepo && cd my-monorepo